-Covering the new California climate bill, AB 398, the San Jose Mercury spoke with Near Zero’s Danny Cullenward:
+Covering the new California climate bill, AB 398, the San Jose Mercury News spoke with Near Zero’s Danny Cullenward:

 Assembly Bill 398 would extend through 2030 a program that sets an ever-lowering cap on greenhouse gas emissions and essentially requires industry to pay to pollute, acquiring permits for every ton of carbon released into the atmosphere.